Now that 2024 has arrived, throw away the resolutions and try setting intentions for the new year.

 During the beginning of the pandemic, I gave up trying to predict the future and resolved to “focus on what's working.”
 This mantra kept me from going down the proverbial rabbit hole by forcing me to see glimpses of good during an ongoing existential crisis.

 But this year, I wanted to not just survive, but thrive.
-I began to ask myself some key questions to help me achieve my hopes and desires for 2023, and I am exploring setting intentions for the new year instead of resolutions.
+I began to ask myself some key questions to help me achieve my hopes and desires for the new year, and I am exploring setting intentions for the new year instead of resolutions.

 I started by ditching the term “resolution.”
 This term feels too harsh, absolute, and negative for my ears right now.
 Conversely, the words “goals” and “intentions” have a more positive and promising ring, so I added those terms to my everyday vocabulary.